oracle/fmw-kubernetes/docs-source/content/idm-products/oud/prepare-your-environment/_index.md

 ### Create a persistent volume directory

+**Note**: This section should not be followed if using block storage.

 As referenced in [Prerequisites](../prerequisites) the nodes in the Kubernetes cluster must have access to a persistent volume such as a Network File System (NFS) mount or a shared file system.